nbenaglia/aws-devops-preparation/README.md

 # aws-devops-preparation

-This repo contains some AWS Stack to have an environment to prepare and make exercise for the AWS DevOps Professional Certification exam.
+This repo contains some AWS stacks to prepare an environment and make exercise for the AWS DevOps Professional Certification exam.

 ## CDK